-Sleep timer Lets you set the TV to turn off after a given amount of time.
+Sleep timer Lets you set the TV to turn off after a given amount of time

 Time ref. channel Choose your PBS station to have the TV set the time for you.
+Wait about one minute for the time to be set.

-Time Lets you enter the current time.
+Time If you didn't set the time reference channel, enter the current time manually.
 If it is eight o'clock, for example, you must first enter the number zero, then number eight.
 Use the OK button to choose between AM and PM.